atooms-mirror/postprocessing/README.md

 ```

 The results will be stored in the file `data/trajectory.xyz.pp.gr`.
 If
-multiple chemical species are present, the program will create files
+multiple chemical species are present, say A and B, the program will create additional files for
-named `trajectory.xyz.pp.gr.1-1`, `trajectory.xyz.pp.gr.2-2` and so on.
+partial correlations, named `trajectory.xyz.pp.gr.A-A`, `trajectory.xyz.pp.gr.B-B` and `trajectory.xyz.pp.gr.A-B`.

 The same kind of calculation can be done from python: